About Magic: The Gathering – Battle for Zendikar

 Reviews

-4/5 House rule to update the land system to Duel Masters, Marvel Champions, etc... rules for a more streamlined strategic experience = less luck.
+House rule: update the land system to Duel Masters, Marvel Champions, etc... rules for a more streamlined strategic experience = less luck.

 [b]Zendikar Cube[/b] (mostly Battle for Zendikar block) [i]Distributed Planar Collection III (Jeremy)[/i]